I have had an offer on a home accepted - what happens next?

 - Your partner's details and credit history – even if they are not buying with you.

 - A gift letter if the deposit is a gift from a family member

-Your mortgage lender will carry out a mortgage valuation to ensure your new home is worth what you are paying, but this is not the same a property survey.
-The mortgage valuation is to confirm that the property is sufficient collateral for the loan.
+Not to be confused with a property survey, your lender will carry out a mortgage valuation to ensure your new home is worth what you are paying.
+The lender will need to be satisfied that the property offers sufficient security for the loan.
 It is carried out for the benefit of the lender.

 You should not rely on the valuation survey as an indication of the property’s suitability or structural integrity.